metal-stack/cli/docs/metalctlv2_context_update.md

       --api-url string           sets the api-url for this context --default-project string   sets a default project to act on -h, --help                     help for update
-      --timeout duration         sets a default request timeout
+      --provider string          sets the login provider for this context --timeout duration         sets a default request timeout
 ```